kaiwinter/rclone-visual-compare/README.md

   - Export of the result
   - Copy/delete operations for "different content" section
   - Show metadata for files (size etc.)
-  - Ask for confirmation on file deletion (with option like "always yes")
   - Bind counter in list titles to real number of items (they change on delete/copy operations)

 - TECHNICAL